vikrrantshah/arbio/README.md

 ### 9. Tailwind CSS

+Pros

 - Unlike other UI libraries Tailwind provides a set of utility classes do develop your own design system.
 - It's also very easy to customise to accommodate custom colors and animation
 - With NativeWind we can use Tailwind with React Native

+Cons

+- Can be cumbersome to setup.